Find Affordable College Courses

 57 Yearly Graduations

 Lamar University is the 4th most popular school in the nation for students seeking a master's degree in nutrition.
 Each year, around 16,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,228 per year, while in-state graduate students, on average, pay $6,471 per year.
-For the 2020-2021 academic year, 57 master's degrees were handed out to nutrition majors at Lamar University.
-About 77% of this group were women, and 65% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 57 people received their master's degree in nutrition from Lamar University.
+Around 61% of these students were from an underrepresented racial-ethnic group, and 85% were women.
+Lamar University nutrition graduates who receive their master's degree go on to jobs earning a median salary of $53,540.

 #5